billturner/creative-prompts/README.md

 * React
 * Redux
 * ES6/ES2015
-* Sass
+* Scss
 * Bootstrap
 * Webpack

 ### todo

- * use immutable.js
+ * TEST setup
- * get scss working
  * figure out building for dist
- * TEST setup
  * disable logger for dist
  * cross-env?
+ * use immutable.js
  * how to read/use ENV vars for keys and such
  * localStorage?